digital-blueprint/greenlight-app/src/README.md

     - note: most often this should be an attribute that is not set directly, but subscribed at a provider
 - `gp-search-hash-string`: String used in the qr code to determine if the qr code is a valid 3G proof
     - example `gp-search-hash-string="HC1"`
-- `gp-search-self-test-string-array`: String used in the qr code to determine if the qr code is a valid selfetestlink.
+- `gp-search-self-test-string-array`: String used in the qr code to determine if the qr code is a valid self-testlink.
 Link prefixes, seperated by comma
     - example `gp-search-self-test-string-array="https://selbsttest.stmk.gv.at/public-result?id=,https://selbsttest.ktn.gv.at/public-result?id="`
 - `gp-self-test-valid`: Boolean attribute: if self tests are valid or not
     - example `gp-self-test-valid`